 - Positive results and best practice more likely to be shared across teams.

 How to apply

-We’re looking for ambitious people who are committed to progressing their career and sharing their experiences with a like-minded peer group.
+Applications are closed for the 2019-2020 programme.
+We look for applications from ambitious people who are committed to progressing their career and sharing their experiences with a like-minded peer group.

 Future Leaders is open to all who value and champion diversity.
 However, we’re keen to receive applications from people who are Black, Asian or another minority ethnicity, people living with a disability, or people who identify as lesbian, gay, bisexual, transgender or other gender or sexual identities.

 Research by McKinsey shows that organisations with a gender-diverse board are 15% more likely to to out-perform their peers financially, and those with an ethically-diverse board are 35% more likely to out-perform their peers financially.

 Future Leaders of Nottingham is run by a group of leading employers committed to improving inequality and under-representation at senior levels – coordinated by The Renewal Trust.

 We offer a sliding scale of fees to help all organisations invest in the professional development of their staff.

 £3,600 per place